The Web

 the need or attitude that causes the behavior.

-The article suggests that it's rarely possible to change
+it's rarely possible to change

-underlying needs or attitudes by will-power alone, because doing
+underlying needs or attitudes by willpower alone, because doing

 so requires a permanent shift in some key personality subselves.